marcdutton5-coder/ab-testing-statistical-analysis/README.md

 ---

-**Note**: This analysis was completed as part of a technical interview process, demonstrating real-world application of statistical methods to business problems.
+**Note**: This analysis demonstrates why data scientists need both statistical rigor AND visual intuition.
+The combination of Python's computational power and Power BI's interactive analysis capabilities enabled a discovery that pure statistical testing missed.